DrRowland/MOB2016/Workshop1/Tasks.md

 We will be using a Bash shell on a Linux server and Python to develop our apps.
 This module is a course on neither.
 Many of you will already by familiar with Bash and/or Python, if not, today is your opportunity to catch up.

-If you are not familiar with Bash, this is a goog tutorial: http://mywiki.wooledge.org/BashGuide
+If you are not familiar with Bash, this is a good tutorial: http://mywiki.wooledge.org/BashGuide

 If you are not familiar with Python, this is a good tutorial: http://pythonprogramminglanguage.com/

 Spend this workshop becoming familiar with these two languages using the above tutorials.
 The following tasks can both be completed in Bash and Python.
-Pick the language you are least familiar with and develop solutions for both using the above tutorials (and of course, skillful googling) to teach yourself the langage.
+Pick the language you are least familiar with and develop solutions for both using the above tutorials (and of course, skilful googling) to teach yourself the language.

 ## Task 1: Factorials